-In 2017, SSP awarded $34,860 in scholarships to 248 participants in need.
-We hope to do the same in 2018.
+In 2018, SSP awarded over $47,000 in scholarships to 336 participants in need.
+We hope to do the same in 2019.
 Our commitment is that no youth should be excluded from participating due to lack of money.
 This fund will be used to lower the second and final payment by the needed amount.
-Complete the Group Scholarship Application Form to explain your group’s needs before January 15th to receive priority.
+Complete the Group Scholarship Application Form to explain your group’s needs.

 Typical High School Daily Schedule

 Most days at SSP consist of a full day of service work, team building activities, singing, sharing homemade meals together, reflecting on the experience, and a spiritual program centered around the summer theme.

 - 7:00 AM Wake up and get ready (the day may start earlier depending on the site and heat index)